-lame: Class:
+Name: Class:

 Date: Song or Topic:

-Grade: School:
+: School:

-National Standards Achieved (check all that apply): 1.
-Lesson Focus (concepts and skills to emphasize)
+ational Standards hieved (check all that apply): 1.
+Lesson Focus (concepts and skills to emphasize):

 0 Singing alone and with others a varied repertoire of music 2.
 Lesson Objectives: a.

 b.

 0 Performing on instruments alone and with others a varied с.

 repertoire of music d.

-0 Improvising melodies, variations and accompaniments 3.
+0 Improvising melodies, variations and 3.
 Introduction/Motivation

-1 4.
+accompaniments 4.
 Sequence:

 0 Composing and a.

 arranging music with specific guidelines b.

 0 Reading and notating music с.

 d.

-0 Listening to, analyzing, and describing music e.
+0 Listening to, analyzing, and describing music е.

-deserioning music 5.
+0 Evaluating music and music performances 5.
 Review/Wrap-Up:

-0 Evaluating music and music performances

-0 Understanding relationships between music, the other arts and disciplines 6.
+0 Understanding relationships between music, the other arts 6.
 Classroom Setup

 and disciplines outside the arts 7.
-Materials Needed: a.
+Materials Needed:

-0 Understanding music in relation to history b. c.
+0 Understanding music in relation to history a. b. c.

 0 and culture

-MESSIAH UNIVERSITY TEACHER EDUCATION PROGRAM INITIAL VISIT PERFORMANCE OBSERVATION FORM & CONFERENCE NOTES (for use with Junior/Senior Field Experience at the time of the first On-Site Observation)
+MESSIAH UNIVERSITY TEACHER EDUCATION PROGRAM INITIAL VISIT PERFORMANCE OBSERVATION FORM & CONFERENCE NOTES (for use with Pre-Student Teaching Experience at the time of the first On-Site Informal Observation)